-This ATV is designed to carry operator and cargo only - passengers prohibited.
+This ATV is designed to carry the operator and cargo only - passengers prohibited.

-Never carry a passenger.
 The long seat is to allow the operator to shift position as needed during operation.
 It is not for carrying passengers.
+WARNING!
+Never carry a passenger.
 Carrying a passenger on this ATV greatly reduces your ability to balance and control this ATV.
-It could cause an accident, resulting in harm to you and/or your passenger.
+You could have an accident, resulting in severe injury or death to you and/ or your passenger.[EWB01401]